dmnielsen/scrape_sbtb/README.md

 New format guest review is still not configured.

+Strange issue: found one "new format" review _well_ into the old review timeline ()

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~